-Blissfest has food vending space for about 20 vendors who provide a variety of ethnic and festival foods for our patrons during the weekend.
-Many of our regular vendors return each year so anyone interested in becoming a food vendor will go on a waiting list until we determine if there are openings.
-If we get an opening, we will fill it according to our need to maintain a variety of options for the festival food booths.
-The deadline for current booths to submit their application and pay the fees is March 15th, 2017.
-Contact Sarah@blissfest.org to inquire or get on the waiting list.
+Many of our regular vendors return each year so anyone interested in becoming a food vendor must apply.
+(If you are not selected your booth fee will be refunded) If we get an opening, we will fill it according to our need to maintain a variety of options for the festival food booths.
+The deadline for booths to submit their application and pay the fees is March 15th, 2019.
+Contact Sarah@blissfest.org to inquire.

 A small group of Setup & Prep Workers are allowed on Thursday and must be RSVP’d for our Thursday Entry List.
 If they are not on the list and pre-approved by the Blissfest Staff by June 1, they will not gain entry to the festival until Friday.

-You are expected to clean up your site thoroughly by Tues. morning after the festival.
+You are expected to clean up your site thoroughly by Tues. the morning after the festival.
 This includes compost, recyclables, paper, cigarette butts, beer tabs and all concession materials.
 We suggest you bring a leaf rake.
 Your cooperation in cleaning up your spot will be evaluated by staff and will be a consideration for future involvement.
 Recycling of cardboard, glass, plastic cooking oil, compost, and metal is mandatory.
 The recycling coordinator will stop by to orient you.
 Describe your menu and a brief sketch of your booth showing serving size and dimensions.
 There is a limited supply of electricity and we encourage you to conserve as much as possible.
 Use of propane appliances instead of elemental heating devices is essential to prevent overloading.
 With your application be sure to describe your electrical needs a special type of hookup.
 Remember that concessions need to use “hard use” electric cords (Type SO or SOO wire) outside the booth and secured propane tanks.
 This is required by Emmet County for our carnival permit.
 Each vendor has their own electrical box with a variety of plug-ins to choose from.
 You are not allowed to plug into any other vendor’s power box without their permission.
-If you need clarification regarding types of plug-ins are available, contact Carl Winters at 231-631-6756.

 The local fire department will also inspect for fire extinguishers and properly anchored propane tanks.
 Tanks need to be secured with chain or rope so as to not tip over.